 Who Is a Security Operations Center Analyst?

 A security operations center analyst is a cybersecurity professional who is part of a SOC team.
 This job role entails the monitoring and prevention of threats to an organization’s IT framework.
 A security operations center analyst also assesses the security systems, looks out for any weak points, and subsequently works out a solution for it.
 This job role is both for newbies and experienced cybersecurity professionals.
 If you are looking for a great stepping-stone to upgrade your career in the cybersecurity domain, a SOC analyst’s role is your best bet!

 Top Skills Required to Be a Security Operations Center Analyst

 Understanding the network activity and defending an organization from malicious attacks is the primary role of a SOC analyst.
 The must-have skills required for a security operations center analyst are:

-- Incident response: A SOC Analyst often deals with a breach situation and suggest necessary modifications in the existing security systems to prevent future attacks.
+- Incident response: A SOC Analyst often deals with a breach situation and suggests necessary modifications in the existing security systems to prevent future attacks.